open-mmlab/mmdetection3d/docs/datasets/scannet.md

 --out-dir ./data/scannet --extra-tag scannet
 ```

 The above exported point cloud file, semantic label file and instance label file are further saved in `.bin` format.
-Meanwhile `.pkl` info files are also generated.
+Meanwhile `.pkl` info files are also generated for train or validation.
 The core function `process_single_scene` of getting data infos is as follows.

 ```python
 def process_single_scene(sample_idx):